Outdoor Fun

 Garner State Park

-Since the 1940s, the Saturday night dances are a must from spring through fall on popular weekends.
+Since the 1940s, Saturday night dances have been a must from spring through fall on popular weekends.
 Head to the park concession building to dance under the trees and twinkling lights.

 Where to Stay near Garner State Park

 Visitors can find cabins up and down the Frio River and the surrounding small towns.
-Though I recommend staying in the the historic cabins in Garner State Park.
+However, I recommend staying in the the historic cabins in Garner State Park.

 Built by the Civilian Conservation Corps (CCC) during the Depression, the cabins offer rustic charm and some feature fireplaces.
 Bring bedding for the beds and everything you need to cook.
 Check out to see if a burn ban is in effect for the county preventing campfires.